 Consequently, the recently held consultation asked whether the current tasks and powers of the ESAs are sufficient to protect consumers and how they could be improved in this respect.

 Many stakeholders found that the scope of ESAs' tasks and powers is adequate and should not be extended.
 Instead, they should use their existing powers more efficiently, and should be more aligned with the problems at national level.
 However, some stakeholders saw room for extending ESAs' powers, e.g. by giving ESAs more powers for consumer protect purposes, want to see more work in the financial innovation space, including on virtual currencies, or on financial education, cross-border protection, big data etc. Finally, some, like Better Finance, advocate for the overhaul of the current system of supervision by opting for a 'twin-peak' model instead of the current 'silo' approach.
-The argument is that the current ESAs priortise prudential matters over consumer protection matters (see their press release here).
+The argument is that the current ESAs prioritise prudential matters over consumer protection matters (see their press release here).

 Learning from the experience of the UK, the twin peak model could be an interesting option.
 In the UK, the former Financial Services Authority, having both the mandates of prudential supervision and consumer protection, failed to properly balance its two limbs of supervision.
-Although it is said to have paid more attention to conduct matters, having too much to do resulted in a number of scandals causing significant detriment to consumers (PPI, payday loans, etc).
+Although it is said to have paid more attention to conduct matters, having too much to do resulted in a number of conduct failures causing significant detriment to consumers (PPI, payday loans, etc).
 The creation of a separate consumer protection authority (the Financial Conduct Authority) has improved consumer protection standards and practice, and the approach so far seems to work well for the UK.
 However, we must admit, that although the solution of having only one supervisory authority for the entire EU financial market sounds appealing, it is a radical suggestion that requires, among others, substantial background research.

 What do you think, is there a need for an EU Financial Consumer Protection Authority, and is it a viable solution?